sillygwailo/minecraftholmes/README.md

 Minecraft Holmes
 ==========

+Read the backstory about this bot [on my notes page](http://notes.justagwailo.com/twitter/bots/minecraftholmes).
+TL;DR: it tweets video game titles + "Holmes", in the spirit of "Minecraft Holmes" jokes (Sherlock Holmes has a brother named Mycroft, and it sounds like the name of the popular video game Minecraft).

 Requires [node](http://nodejs.org/) and [npm](http://npmjs.org/).
 You also need a Twitter App access token, consumer key, and associated secrets: https://dev.twitter.com/apps/new

 Before running the program: